 "Ian has consulted for us in the area of alarm management, central control room design, process control management and operator workload assessments.
-He is without doubt one of the world's experts in the above fields and has assisted us implementing leading edge techniques with definite business outcomes."
+He is, without doubt, one of the world's experts in these fields and has assisted us in implementing leading edge techniques with definite business outcomes."

 Facility Design Services

 "While in the development of a new Training Center, we needed design ideas.
 We contacted UCDS and they designed several conceptual designs of a training center in accordance with our needs.
 While we did not build the exact design (we had to downgrade it, in accordance with our budget), we were able to use most of the ideas from UCDS for the training rooms.
 The Conceptual Design we received opened our eyes to what we really needed.
 It helped us focus on the key aspects of what a Training Center should be."

 Control Room Design

 "Our Ethylene Oxide control room needed to be updated to enhance operator effectiveness for managing abnormal situations.
 At times the noise level would exceed 80db and our board Operators would struggle to operate the units from the distractions.